 Sukanya Samriddhi Yojana (SSY) is a tax-free small savings scheme for the girl child of the nation.
 It was launched on January 22, 2015.
 Under this scheme parents or the legal guardian of a girl child of age ten years or less can open an SSY account in the name of the girl child in designated branches of public-sector banks or in a post office, with a minimum amount of Rs 1,000.

 - Parents or legal guardian of a girl child who is ten years or less can open an SSY account.

 The parent/guardian can approach any post office or bank with the birth certificate of the girl child, along with the ID and address proof of the parent/guardian.

 - Only one account can be opened in the name of a girl child.

-- Account can be opened in the Post Offices or notified branches of the commercial banks across the country.
+- the Sukanaya Samaradhhi Yojana accounts can be opened in the Post Offices or notified branches of the commercial banks throughout the country.

-- Birth certificate of the girl child in whose name the account is opened must be produced and submitted.
+- Birth certificate of the girl child is to be submitted.